 In-class participation are credited.
 You are encouraged to raise questions, answer questions, and discuss topics.
-According to the NJIT pandemic recovery plan, you always have option NOT to come to the campus for this course.
+According to the NJIT health and wellness regulations, you always have option NOT to come to the campus for this course.
 Should your health or other circumstances change, negatively impacting your ability to succeed in our class, please notify me as soon as possible so that we can work together to connect you to support resources and work through possible options.